-When I write a full-length novel, each character has a history and traits that may or may not appear on the page.
-In order to make a character come to life on the pages, I have to know about his life outside my book.
-Would you like to know more about the characters who live between the pages of my stories?
+When I write a full-length novel, each character has a history and traits that may or may not appear in the book.
+In order to make a character come to life in the pages, I have to know about their life outside of my books.
+Would you like to know more and meet the characters who live between the pages of my stories?
 Read on...

 Heroine: Lacy Dahl

 Description: Lacy's eyes are a remarkable light green shade.
 Her hair is ebony and falls below her shoulder blades.
 She's 5'7" and weighs 135 pounds.
 She is half Hopi Indian and half Austrian.

 Characteristics and Personality Traits: She has a habit of lifting a tendril of hair and brushing it along her chin when she's deep in thought.
 Her preference is for "real" things such as ceramic over paper, real stones and metals in her jewelry and leather over plastic.
 She is happy, self-assured, independent and responsible.

 Background (not all of this is in the book): She was born in Flagstaff, Arizona.
 An airplane crash killed both her parents when she was a few months old.
 Her foster parents eventually adopted her, and she was raised in Phoenix.
 Her childhood was normal.
 In high school, she excelled academically and was Homecoming Queen two years in a row.
 Her college degree was earned at the University of California in San Francisco where she met her husband.
 She married and had two children.
 At the time of her husband's death, three years before the story opens, she was a pharmacist, and he was a surgeon.
 She left her profession after he died and bought a coffee cafe, naming it the Lacy Latte.
 Her love life has been non-existent, too busy taking care of her sick mother and the cafe.